JusDooEt/txt-File-View/README.md

 - void on_fileList_clicked(const QModelIndex &index)
   - This method is executed when one of the items contained in the list widget component is clicked.
   - The method emits a signal that executes onDisplayContents(QString fileName).
   - The correct fileName is sent depending on the index of the item that was clicked.

+## Warnings
+- The date sorting algorithm does not take into account for miliseconds.
+Create a new algorithm that does and has the same efficiency as the current algorithm.